HP Inc. Privacy Statement

 - To unsubscribe from messages delivered to mobile devices, reply to the message with the words “STOP” or “END.”

-- Write to the HP Privacy Office.
+- Write to the HP Privacy Office (contact details below).
 Be sure to provide your name, relevant contact information, and specific relevant information about your privacy preferences.

 7. Access to and accuracy of your information